wo3kie/cxxDojo/README.md

 ```

 **8. barrier.cpp**
-Implement a barrier synchronization method
+Implement a barrier synchronization method.

 From [Wiki](https://en.wikipedia.org/wiki/Barrier_(computer_science)), A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier.

 **9. scope_exit.cpp**
-Implement a class util for RAII idiom to call a clean-up/completion function when leaving a scope.
+Implement a scope quard class.

+From [open-std](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf), A scope_exit is a generic RAII wrapper class which ties zero or one resource to a clean-up/completion routine which is bound by scope, ensuring execution at scope exit.

 ```{r, engine='cpp'}
 {